KEPHA222/js_challenge_algorithms/README.md

 ## Description<br>
-This are Javascript Challenges which help in Algorithms.
+These are Javascript challenges with examples which illustrate Algorithms- (Reversals, FizzBuzz, MaxChar).